uwpdevelopers/thunderdownloadmanager/README.md

-﻿# Thunder Download Manager - Privacy Policy
+﻿# Thunder Download Manager(迅雷 UWP) - Privacy Policy

 ## Information collected
 Nagisa does not collect any information.
 However it does provide you access to